cathaldi/Watson-Workspace-Sample-App/readme.md

 # Watson Workspace Python Sample App

+## **As of March 1st 2019 Watson Workspace has been retired.
+Due to this the sample project is no longer functional**

 ## Setup
 This is a basic [Watson Workspace](https://help.workspace.ibm.com/hc/en-us/articles/230038427-What-is-Watson-Workspace-) bot that reacts to messages and user events using [this repo](https://github.com/cathaldi/watson-workspace-python-sdk).
 The application is deployed on IBM's Cloudfoundary service.